capr/multigit/README.md

 of all repos, effectively recording a snapshot of the entire project.
 This snapshot can later be restored with:

-	$ mgit release 1.0 checkout
+	$ mgit clone-release 1.0

+> Note: Existing repos will have to be removed first.
+This command will refuse to overwrite them.
+Also, this will not create branches.
+Your repos will be in "detached HEAD state".
+You can take it from there with git, eg. with `mgit --all checkout -b release-1.0`.

-> Needless to say, you can add the .release file to your meta repo too, just like with the .baseurl and .origin files before, so that other people will be able to clone the project at that specific release point.
+Needless to say, you can add the .release file to your meta repo too, just like with the .baseurl and .origin files before, so that other people will be able to clone the project at that specific release point.